josephliccini/ngx-lazy-view/README.md

 - TODO: Document `NgxLazyViewService`
 - TODO: Update website with example
 - TODO: Fix JiT Compilation (right now it only works with `@angular/cli` and AoT compilation)
+- TODO: figure out a way to sync inputs and outputs of the lazy components
+- TODO: What if a lazy component could provide more routes?

 ## License